Hubs-Foundation/hubs-docs/docs/hubs-cloud-aws-updating-the-stack.md

 - Select the stack in the CloudFormation console
 - Go to Stack Actions -> Update Stack
-- Choose "Use the existing template"
+- Choose "Use current template"
 - Review the parameter selections and choose 'Update'

 Some of the things you can do via a stack update: